mylokaye/AI-Email-Review/README.md

 # 🧠 Marketing Asset Review

-A precision-built prompt designed to review and optimise marketing assets - including emails, landing pages, and customer journeys — using lifecycle strategy, persona insight, UX/UI heuristics, and language localisation.
+A precision-built prompt for Copilot Studio Agents or ChatGPT designed to review and optimise marketing assets - including emails, landing pages, and customer journeys — using lifecycle strategy, persona insight, UX/UI heuristics, and language localisation.

-Ideal for those whonare time poor and want to benchmark their work with a  structured, conistent review of assets.
+Ideal for those who are time poor and want to benchmark their work with a  structured, conistent review of assets.

 ---